Information on Early Childhood Early Intervention support for parents and carers

 NDIS and the Early Childhood Early Intervention approach

-The Early Childhood Early Intervention (ECEI) approach is currently rolling out in stages across the states, territories and their regions over the course of the next two years.
+The Early Childhood Early Intervention (ECEI) approach is currently rolling out in stages across the states, territories and their regions with full roll-out expected to have been reached by 2020.
 The ECEI approach is being implemented in line with the scheduled full-scheme roll out of the NDIS.
-This means that children aged between 0-6 in those regions, will have access to a team of professionals to provide families with strategies and therapy supports immediately.
+This means that children aged between 0-6 in those regions will have access to a team of professionals, to provide families with strategies and therapy supports immediately.

-Early childhood partners and early childhood early intervention service providers will work with you toward supporting your child's participation in everyday activities.
+NDIS Early Childhood providers will work with you toward supporting your child's participation in everyday activities.

 Please click this link, to view the NDIS webinar transcript on Early Childhood Early Intervention.

-Referral points for children being referred to an Early Childhood partner may include but are not limited to;
+Referral points for children being referred to an Early Childhood provider may include but are not limited to;

-- Maternal health nurses and the health system (GP, pediatrician)
+- Maternal health nurses and the health system (GP, paediatrician)

 To listen to an ABC BabyTalk program podcast interview on how carers and parents of children with a disability aged 0-6 years, can support their child through the NDIS, please click on this link.

-Additional links to other resources have been provided below in helpful links, to further support your understanding of what early childhood intervention is and why it's important to ensure your child experiences a positive and secure foundation of development.
-Please also click on the link below to an NDIS fact sheet regarding transitional arrangements from Better Start and HCWA funding to the NDIS.
+Additional links to other resources have been provided below under helpful links to further support your understanding of what early childhood early intervention is and why it is important to ensure your child experiences a positive and secure foundation of development.

-Where the NDIS has not rolled out in your area, children aged between 0-6 years may be eligible to access therapy supports through Better Start funding packages.
-Please follow the link to the Better Start website for more information www.betterstart.net.au
+Where the NDIS has not rolled out in your area, children with a disability, aged between 0-6 years may be eligible to access therapy supports through Better Start funding packages.
+Please click here for more information

-Better Start Early Days Moving Forward workshops are currently being held across Australia, to provide parents and carers with important information on accessing a Better Start funding package.
-These workshops will also provide transitional information and pre-planning advice on the NDIS and Early Childhood Early Intervention pathways to support.
+Better Start Early Days Moving Forward workshops are currently being held across Australia to provide parents and carers with important information on accessing a Better Start funding package.
+These workshops will also provide transitional information and pre-planning advice on the NDIS Early Childhood Early Intervention pathways to support.

 Helping children with autism (HCWA)